infiniflow/infinity/docs/references/http_api_reference.md

 **GET** `/databases/{database_name}/tables/{table_name}/indexes`

-Lists all indexes of a specified table.
+Retrieves a list of all indexes created on a given table.

 ### Request